oracle/node-oracledb/doc/api.md

 ```

 The variant of `executeMany()` that accepts a number of iterations is
-useful when there no bind values, or only OUT bind values.
+useful when there are no bind values, or only OUT bind values.
 This
 example calls a PL/SQL block eight times:

 ```javascript